ElectricRCAircraftGuy/ElectricRCAircraftGuy/README.md

 ## You can find me at many places online:

-- **My Websites**:
+1. **My Websites**:
     - [**GabrielStaples.com**](https://GabrielStaples.com) - my newest and current, anything-I-want Jekyll-based website.
 Topics I write about here include engineering and programming of course, but I want this to literally be a place I can write about _anything_, so it will also cover some of my thoughts and knowledge on finances and life skills, such as general computer skills, refinancing a house, calculating loan costs, and fixing my bike or phone.
 It is also where I can write about politics and religion.
 This is a website that is truly my own.
-It also allows me to write in markdown (same as this readme itself), which makes writing less burdensome.
+Being a Jekyll site, this also allows me to write in markdown (same as this readme itself), which makes writing less burdensome.
-    - [**ElectricRCAircraftGuy.com**](http://www.ElectricRCAircraftGuy.com) - my slightly-older, general-purpose engineering and programming website.
-Examples of some of my more-popular articles: <sub>
+    - [**ElectricRCAircraftGuy.com**](http://www.ElectricRCAircraftGuy.com) - my slightly-older, general-purpose engineering and programming website. <details> <summary>Examples of some of my more-popular articles (click to expand):</summary>
         1. [Restoring/Recharging Over-discharged LiPo (Lithium Polymer) Batteries!](https://www.electricrcaircraftguy.com/2014/10/restoring-over-discharged-LiPos.html)
         1. [Parallel Charging Your LiPo Batteries](https://www.electricrcaircraftguy.com/2013/01/parallel-charging-your-lipo-batteries_22.html)
         1. [The Power of Arduino](https://www.electricrcaircraftguy.com/2014/01/the-power-of-arduino.html)